venkatpavan8806/siege-app/README.md

 - `stripToText()` is a conservative tag-stripper, not a full HTML sanitizer library — sufficient to prevent stored XSS for this build's rendering path, but not a general-purpose sanitizer if the content is ever rendered as HTML elsewhere.
 - No rate limiting on `/api/assets/:id/check` yet — a target worth adding during the Live Game Window if abuse shows up.
 - No user-facing way to change API keys or database connections — these are deployment-level environment variables, not app features.

+Attacking Instructions — Website Defacement Detection & Vulnerability Assessment Platform

+Test account
+Role:     ANALYST
+Email:    tryitout@example.com
+Password: tryitout
+Log in at /login (or wherever your login route is) with these credentials to get an authenticated starting point.
+What this account can do

+View assets and alerts it owns
+Trigger a manual check on its own assets (POST /api/assets/:id/check) Acknowledge alerts on its own assets
+❌ Cannot resolve alerts — that's restricted to ADMIN only ❌ Cannot access other users' assets/alerts through normal (intended) use

+Where to look

+lib/rbac.ts — role + auth checks, called first in every API route lib/ssrf-guard.ts — outbound fetch protections for user-supplied URLs lib/llm-risk-scoring.ts — LLM-based defacement classification (Anthropic API, server-side only) app/api/alerts/[id]/route.ts — alert acknowledge/resolve logic (ownership + role-gated) app/api/assets/** — asset creation/check endpoints
+Full architecture notes and known limitations are in the repo's README.md

+What's in scope

+The live deployed application above
+Everything reachable through the ANALYST account, and anything reachable without authentication Attempting privilege escalation from ANALYST to ADMIN-level actions Attempting to access or modify resources owned by other users (IDOR-style testing) Prompt-injection attempts against the defacement classifier (e.g. via a registered asset URL whose content tries to influence the model's output)
+Standard web vulnerability classes: auth bypass, session handling, input validation, XSS, SSRF, rate limiting, information disclosure, etc.

+What's out of scope

+**Our actual server infrastructure/credentials (API keys, DB connection strings) — these are not something you need; if you find a path that leaks them, that's a valid finding to report, not something to use further**